mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 where the Radio Unit is connected.
 To realize this device configuration in the Switched Fronthaul network, DHCPv6 can be used to discover the network Topology.

-## DHCPv4 over DHCPv6 in the Relay Agent {#dhcpv4v6ra}

-The current specifications for DHCPv6 Relay Agents such as LDRA {{RFC6221}}
-or L3RA {{RFC8415}} doesn't foresee the possibility to handle legacy DHCP, on the other hand this can be solved at the client as described in {{l2discipv4}}
-when possible.

-The specification for DHCPv4 over DHCPv6 {{RFC7341}} does only foresee the case where en- and decapsulation are accomplished at the client.

-This document proposes to extend the features of all DHCPv6 Relay Agents by the addition of DHCPv4 over DHCPv6 feature, thus providing the en- and decapsulation at the Relay Agent rather than at the client.

-The proposal is aimed at solving all cases where a SW update of the DHCP client is not possible for any reason, still providing the same features as described in {{RFC7341}}.

 ### Layer 2 Topology Discovery using 4o6 DHCP with legacy IPv4 clients {#l2discipv44o6leg}